 - 1. Schedule meetings: - a.
-A minimum of twice monthly with the undergraduate Chair of Teacher Education and all fulltime undergraduate School of Education faculty and staff members; - b.
+A minimum of twice monthly with the undergraduate Chair of Teacher Education and all full-time undergraduate School of Education faculty and staff members; - b.
 Monthly with the Council for Undergraduate Teacher Education; - c.
-A minimum of once each year with the Education Advisory Council; and
+A minimum of once each year with the Education Advisory Council; and - d.

-- d.
 Regularly with public school officials and staff members to develop/maintain Professional Development School (PDS) agreements between the School of Education and school partners. - 2.
 Monitor all teacher education candidates on a regular and systematic basis.
-All pre-candidates and candidates (Stages 1-5) will be closely monitored by the department faculty and staff members.
-Program data will be collected on all candidates in Stages 1-5.
+All pre-candidates and candidates will be closely monitored by the department faculty and staff members.
+Program data will be collected on all candidates.
 At the end of each grading period in which a candidate completes a course, the candidate will be informed in writing of his or her professional progress, unless a candidate notifies the department of his or her intent to drop the program.
 This letter will identify the status of each candidate and may indicate specific deficiencies.
-The candidate's advisor will be provided a copy of the updated information.
-Candidates who fall in the Probationary status will be contacted by the department chair and discuss current status and program completion or degree options.
-Criteria for admission to Stage 2 Student Teaching can be found in table form in Appendix N. - 3.
+The candidate's advisor will be provided a copy of the updated information. - 3.
 Utilize the following evaluation instruments with the stated frequency: - a.
 IDEA Student Ratings of Instruction The IDEA evaluation is completed by program candidates at the end of each course.
 These forms are summarized by IDEA for each faculty member to use for instructional improvement. - b.
 Classroom Evaluation of Instruction Evaluations are completed regularly by the U-SOE Undergraduate Department Chair for all faculty (University requirement). - c.
 Student Teacher Evaluation Form This form is completed by supervising teachers during every student teacher on-site visit. - d.
 Student Teacher Evaluation Form This form is completed twice during the student teaching semester by cooperating teachers.
 (See Appendix C) - e.
 Graduate Reflection Form This form is completed by program graduates the first and third years after graduation.
 (See Appendix D) - f.
 Graduate Evaluation Form This form is completed by public/private school building principals during the graduate's first and third years after graduation.
 (See Appendix E) - g.
 Personal and Professional Skills Survey This form is completed by instructors of all professional education courses (with the exception of practicum courses).
 (See Appendix F) - h.
 Instrument for Measuring Candidate Dispositions The candidate's dispositions are assessed in each of the professional education courses in the manner explained in the dispositions curriculum.
 (See Appendix G) - i.
 Program Rubrics Program rubrics, such as the lesson plan rubric, assess professional and pedagogical knowledge and skills.
-These are completed several times during the candidate's program. - j.
-Program Portfolios Developmental and professional portfolios are assessed for all candidates during their student teaching semester.
+These are completed several times during the candidate's program.

+j.
+Program Portfolios - Developmental and professional portfolios are assessed for all candidates during their student teaching semester.